 - Vuong, Ocean.
 Night Sky With Exit Wounds.
 ISBN: 978-155659-495-3.
 Copper Canyon Press, 2016.

-- A reader containing other poems and all of the short stories we will read will be available for purchases one week prior to class.
+- A course reader will be available for purchases one week prior to class.

 Attendance and participation are mandatory.
 You must have access to a computer in order to keep current through email and your Laulima account, as well as access to a printer to print out first and final drafts of your work.
 Other requirements include a research paper, four original poems and one short story.
 There will be an open-note, take-home midterm.
 A chapbook containing at least 3 finalized poems and your short story, an e-portfolio, and an oral presentation comprise the final exam.